Benjamin Geen: Background

 Geen was known at Horton General Hospital as a nurse who always looked for action.
-Colleagues noted that whenever patients unexpectedly fell ill Geen was around, leading to them nicknaming him 'Ben Allitt'.
-This was a reference to the infamous serial killer nurse Beverly Allitt, who in 1991 had injected a number of patients with lethal substances to seek attention.
+Colleagues noted that whenever patients unexpectedly fell ill Geen was around, leading to their nicknaming him 'Ben Allitt'.
+This was a reference to the infamous serial killer nurse Beverley Allitt, who in 1991 had injected a number of patients with lethal substances to seek attention.
 Geen was himself described as someone who wanted to be the centre of attention.
 He had joined the army reserve and was said to want to "walk towards the action and not away from it".
 Despite the fact that his post was in the minor injuries unit at the hospital, he would often leave his post without authority to work in the emergency department.
 He was a self-acknowledged "thrill-seeker", and enjoyed the adrenaline rush of working in the casualty department on life or death cases.
 He said that there was a 'jinx' on him and that things tended to go wrong when he was around.

 In the month in which his crimes began, Geen appeared in an edition of the Banbury Citizen.
 Notably, this edition also featured an interview with actress Rachel Leskovac, who played a serial killer nurse in the medical drama Holby City.
-This character had murdered patients by secretly administering insulin and was eventually exposed as a murderer.
-Nurses at Horton Hospital would later observe that there were notable similarities between this storyline and the crimes Geen was later found guilty of.
+This fictional character had murdered patients by secretly administering insulin and was eventually exposed as a murderer.
+Nurses at Horton Hospital later observed that there were notable similarities between this storyline and the crimes of Geen.

 Previous warnings about behaviour

 Geen was described as "gung-ho" for ignoring instructions.
 He had previously been warned by hospital managers for turning up at the emergency department without authority, and was instructed to stop drifting there from the minor injuries unit where he was posted.
-He had also been reprimanded for wearing nurse's epaulettes before he was qualified to do so.
+He had also been reprimanded for wearing nurse's epaulettes while he was unqualified to do so.